|Table of Contents |

-Regarding trying to get her to give feedback to other crew members on their performance, Claire who was working in Upper Class was Katrina’s best friend.
+Regarding trying to get her to give feedback to other crew members on their performance, Claire who was working in First Class was Katrina’s best friend.
 She was very experienced and needed no coaching.
 Lottie was also very experienced and more than capable of carrying out her role to a very high standard.

 I spoke to Bart myself several times during both sectors about the way he was delivering the service.
 That only leaves Bruce who was in the galley.
 I also spoke to him about the way he was presenting the food (see previous link.
 You may need to scroll up or down slightly).
 They’re the only crew Katrina was responsible for doing feedback on.

 One thing to remember is T is friends with Anna, Bart’s fiancée.
 His witness statement was strange.
 Some of his answers were simply not true like the comment about me trying to get Katrina to give feedback to crew about their performance.

 Bear in mind Katrina had only been cabin crew with the airline for just over a year.
 She was working up as Purser in First Class for the first time in a challenging and demanding environment.
 One of her team was an inexperienced crew member (Bart) and another was running the galley, badly.

 Allowing someone to work up means guiding them without taking over.
 That’s what I was doing and she didn’t have a problem with that.
 She states that herself in her witness statement.

 I didn’t need to manage First Class directly, I was overseeing Katrina doing that and she was working extremely hard.
 Ven was working in Premium and despite being the vile dishonest creature that he is, he had everything under control.
 He certainly wasn’t doing the First Class Purser position.